Territorial disputes of India: China

+The territorial disputes between India and China result from the historical consequences of colonialism in Asia and the lack of clear historical boundary demarcations.
+There was one historical attempt to set a proposed boundary, the McMahon Line, by Great Britain during the 1913-1914 Simla Convention.
+The Republic of China rejected the proposed boundary.
+The unresolved dispute over the boundary became contentious after India gained its independence and the People's Republic of China was established.
+The disputed borders are complicated by the lack of administrative presence in the disputed areas, which are remote.

 Sino-Indian border

 Two governments claim to be the legitimate Chinese government, the People's Republic of China (PRC) and the Republic of China (ROC; commonly called "Taiwan").
 They do not recognise the legitimacy of each other.
-The PRC has actual control of their areas on India-China border, while the ROC currently has no shared land or maritime border with India.
+The PRC has actual control of their areas on the India-China border, while the ROC currently has no shared land or maritime border with India.
 Their views are presented below.
 The Line of Actual Control (LAC) is presently the operational border between India and the PRC.

 People's Republic of China's position

 The Depsang Plains are located on the border of the Indian union territory of Ladakh and the disputed zone of Aksai Chin.
-The Chinese Army occupied most of the plains during its 1962 war with India, while India controls the western portion of the plains.
+The Chinese Army controls most of the plains, while India controls the western portion of the plains.
 The dispute remains unresolved.

 Arunachal Pradesh is a state of India created on 20 January 1972, located in the far northeast.
 It borders the states of Assam and Nagaland to the south, and shares international borders with Burma in the east, Bhutan in the west, and China in the north.
 The majority of the territory is claimed by China, by whom it is called South Tibet.
 The northern border of Arunachal Pradesh reflects the McMahon Line, a line demarcated by the 1914 Simla Convention between the United Kingdom and the Tibetan government.
 The Simla Convention was never accepted by the Chinese government, and it was also considered invalid by Tibetans due to unmet conditions specified in the treaty.
 The boundary was not broadly enforced by the Indian government until 1950.
 Currently, this territory is administered by India.